 How it works

-If you don’t already have software to keep your business records, you can choose from a number of options.
+If you do not already have software to keep your business records, you can choose from a number of options.

 Use your software to keep a record of your income and expenses.
-If you want to carry on using your current recording method to keep your business records, make sure that the software you use to send updates to HMRC can link to this to automatically transfer the data.
+If you want to carry on using your current methods to keep your business records, make sure that the software you use to send updates to HMRC can link to this to automatically transfer the data.

 Every 3 months, use your software to send your income and expenses summary to HMRC.